gatsbyjs/gatsby-provision-contentful/README.md

 First, export your Contentful Space's content model and content.
 You can find instructions on how to do this in [one of Contentful's tutorials](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/).

-Then, install this package as a dependency in the repository you want to enable easy provisioning of data for:d
+Then, install this package as a dependency in the repository you want to enable easy provisioning of data for:

 ```sh
    npm install --save-dev gatsby-provision-contentful